 You also don’t need spaces to be as tall because the clothes are shorter.

-Lots of rods for hanging clothes are probably not as necessary because toddlers usually have mostly folded clothing.
+Lots of hanging rods for hanging clothes are probably not as necessary because toddlers usually have mostly folded clothing.

 You probably want to have a shelf for your extra diapers and wipes if you are past having a changing table.